fmcgeough/ex_sleeplock/README.md

 ## Simple Explanation of the Mechanics

 ```
-parallelism = 2
-:ok = ExSleeplock.new(:process_foo, parallelism)
+ExSleeplock.new(:process_foo, _parallelism = 2)
 ```

-This creates a lock with two slots called `:process_foo`.
-Only two processes are allowed to execute at one time.
-The app can do:
+This creates a lock called `:process_foo` with two slots.
+Only two processes are allowed to execute concurrently.
+Using it from an app looks something like this:

 ```
 result = ExSleeplock.execute(:process_foo, fn -> some_work() end)